mindsdb/mindsdb/README.md

 Here are some popular use cases you can build with MindsDB:

+* Conversational AI: Leverage MindsDB native integrations with data platforms and pre-trained large language models, like OpenAI's GPT, to quickly build conversational AI solutions without the overhead of managing complex data pipelines.
-* Fraud Detection: MindsDB can help developers build models to detect fraudulent activity in financial transactions,eCommerce platforms etc.
+* Fraud Detection: MindsDB can help developers build models to detect fraudulent activity in financial transactions, eCommerce platforms etc.
-* Sales Forecasting: MindsDB can be used to develop models to predict future sales based on historical sales data, allowing businesses to make better-informed decisions.
+Sales Forecasting: MindsDB can be used to develop models to predict future sales based on historical sales data, allowing businesses to make better-informed decisions.
 * Customer Segmentation: MindsDB can help developers segment customers based on their behavior, preferences, and other factors, allowing businesses to tailor their marketing efforts.
-* Sentiment analysis: MindsDB native integration with pre-trained models like GPT-3 and HuggingFace models can be used to analyze the sentiment of a text, such as a customer review.
+* Sentiment analysis: MindsDB native integration with pre-trained models like OpenAI GPT or Hugging Face can be used to analyze the sentiment of a text data, such as a customer reviews - in a single command, instead of individual API calls and ETL-ing data.
 * Predictive Maintenance: MindsDB can be used to build models to predict when equipment or machinery is likely to fail, allowing for proactive maintenance and minimizing downtime.

 See more examples and community tutorials [here](https://docs.mindsdb.com/tutorials)